 Price: $649.00 | Brush Roll: AirTeq Floor Brush | Dust Trapping: HEPA Filter | Container: FilterBag | On Board Accessories: 3 Tools | Weight: 19.4 pounds

 WHY IT’S A TOP PICK: This Miele Canister Vacuum has tons of customization and power in one package.

-Pop open the top and you get three accessories for dusting or cleaning furniture.
+Pop open the top, and you get three accessories for dusting or cleaning the furniture.
 That dust is going to stay put, too, thanks to the HEPA filter that traps and keeps even extra-small particles inside the vacuum cleaner.

 Second, this is a bagged canister vacuum cleaner, just like its cousin model, the Miele Dynamic U1.
-However, bags have some advantages – they’re usually better at trapping dust – but they also drawbacks, including the additional cost.
+However, bags have some advantages – they’re usually better at trapping dust – but they also have drawbacks, including the additional cost.
 You’ll need to buy a new box of bags every several months for the average home, so keep this in mind.
-However, if you clean up a lot of fine dust and are very tired (or worried, in the case of toxic materials) of have that dust fly up in your face every time you empty a canister, then a bagged option may be well worth the cost for you.
+However, if you clean up a lot of fine dust and are very tired (or worried, in the case of toxic materials) of having that dust fly up in your face every time you empty a canister, then a bagged option may be well worth the cost for you.
 The best vacuum cleaner is always a personal choice.

 #2 Pick Dyson Cinetic Animal Canister Vacuum – Best Canister Vacuum for Pet Hair